Health Insurance Options in Germany 2023

 Private Health Insurance (PKV)

 Private health insurance plans cover a wider choice of medical and dental treatment than the government system and generally provide broad geographical coverage.
 By having private health insurance, you are considered a private patient and can expect a higher level of service from the medical profession.
 Hospitals and doctors depend to a large extent on private patients to supplement their incomes and therefore welcome them.
 A private patient can also request and will often get, doctors who speak their native language.
 The private medical insurance market is served by about 40 German insurance companies, and there are premium/benefit combinations available to suit most budgets.
-Per person cost of full medical insurance is based on the level of benefits chosen, as well as on entry age and any pre-existing medical conditions.
+The per person cost of full medical insurance is based on the level of benefits chosen, as well as on entry age and any pre-existing medical conditions.
 A major portion (up to 80%) of private medical insurance premiums has also been tax deductible from German income taxes since 2010.

-If you are considering purchasing an expatriate health insurance as a substitute for the government scheme, this could potentially become quite stressful because most of the foreign insurance companies are not registered with the “BaFin” to do business in Germany.
+If you are considering purchasing an expatriate health insurance as a substitute for the public health scheme, this could potentially become quite stressful because most of the foreign insurance companies are not registered with the “BaFin” to do business in Germany.
 Even those that are registered, find that their health insurance plans do not meet the standards set in the new reforms.
 The crux is that the German government insists that there are no set upper limits on reimbursement levels and there are no annual out-of-pocket deductibles higher than 5,000 Euros.
 Other issues involve how the insurance premiums are calculated.
 The present situation is that very few of the major international expatriate health insurers can provide a German language certificate recognized by the immigration authorities in Germany.
 Whether or not this will change depends on whether Germany fully recognizes European directives for cross-border selling of health insurance for non-Germans seeking a residence permit.

 Be careful to avoid limited-term policies with no requirement for medical underwriting.
 These policies very rarely offer a permanent extension and do not cover pre-existing conditions.
 If you decide to stay longer than the limited contractual term (anywhere from one to five years) and the health insurance contract expires, it could be both difficult and much more expensive to get new health coverage at that point.
-In addition, even though you may have purchased such a plan from a German health insurance company before or upon your arrival in Germany, it may not be recognized by the immigration authorities, and you will be forced to purchase a permanent health insurance plan in order to be permitted to stay.
+In addition, even though you may have purchased such a plan from a German health insurance company before or upon your arrival in Germany, it may not be recognized by the immigration authorities, and you will be forced to purchase a permanent health insurance plan to be permitted to stay.
 Penalty fees may then apply.

 Health insurance is not a commodity to be bought at the cheapest price but rather it is a vital financial support in times of illness or after an accident.
 Private health insurance policies offer various benefits levels, and the scope and quality of the policy wording (terms and conditions) are of utmost importance if you want to avoid any unpleasant surprises if you ever need to claim on your policy.